I am The Blind Cook, supporter of the culinary and literary arts.

 “The lady has an extraordinary palate, a palate of incredible finesse.
 She picks up hot ingredients, touches them, and she thinks about this image on a plate.
 She has the most disciplined execution on a plate that we’ve ever seen.
 But the palate is where it’s just extraordinary.
 And honestly, I know chefs with Michelin stars that don’t have palates like hers.” –Chef Gordon Ramsay, MasterChef judge

 “She’s kind of amazing.” –Joe Bastianich, restauranteur and MasterChef judge

 Christine also has a Master of Fine Arts from University of Houston’s nationally acclaimed Creative Writing Program.
 During her time there, she served as fiction editor for Gulf Coast: A Journal of Literature and Fine Arts.
 She is currently working on a memoir.

 Christine’s first cookbook, Recipes from My Home Kitchen: Asian and American Comfort Food (Rodale, 2013), is a New York Times best seller.
 Since the show, she has made a guest appearance on the inaugural season of “MasterChef” Vietnam and travels around the globe to give inspiring keynote addresses.
 Christine lives in Houston, Texas, and plans to open establishments both locally and elsewhere.

 Follow Christine on Twitter at @theblindcook.
 (Yes, it’s really her tweeting!)

-Last but not least, for more information about Neuromyelitis Optica (NMO), visit NMO Diaries, a blog entirely dedicated to NMO and its effects on the lives of three ambitious women (yes, I would be one of them).
+Last but not least, for more information about Neuromyelitis Optica (NMO), visit NMO Diaries, a blog dedicated to NMO and its effects on the lives of three ambitious women.
 Another great resource for NMO is the Guthy Jackson Charitable Foundation which funds research to find answers for the prevention of and potential cure for NMO.